filecoin-project/curio/documentation/en/supraseal.md

   # Add PCIe addresses for all NVMe devices to use
 ]

-# Set to your desiced batch size (what the batch-cpu command says your CPU supports AND what you have nvme space for)
+# Set to your desired batch size (what the batch-cpu command says your CPU supports AND what you have nvme space for)
 BatchSealBatchSize = 32

 # pipelines can be either 1 or 2; 2 pipelines double storage requirements but in correctly balanced systems makes